 Understanding how sales contracts work and what selling regulations apply to your business is more than just a matter of compliance.
-The right approach to sales agreements helps ensure that your terms of trade apply to any commercial contract.
-Sorting out standard contracts and sales practices also helps minimise the risk of disputes and protect you against legal claims
+The right approach to sales agreements will ensure that your terms of trade apply to any commercial contract.
+Creating and enforcing standard contracts and sales practices can help minimise the risk of disputes and protect you against legal claims

-Drawing up standard contracts and terms of trade tends to be a good investment – the initial investment quickly proves worthwhile if something goes wrong with a customer.
-But the whole exercise can prove futile unless sales people understand the basics of contract law and how legal contracts work.
+Drawing up standard contracts and terms of trade tends to be a good investment - the initial outlay will quickly prove worthwhile if something goes wrong with a customer.
+But the whole exercise can be futile unless sales people understand the basics of contract law and how legal contracts work.

 You can comply with most sales regulations in one simple step - by avoiding unfair trading and misleading marketing.
 Although the detailed requirements are extensive, common sense and an honest approach to doing business covers most of the ground.

 Under the Sale of Goods Act, any products you sell must at least match their description, be of satisfactory quality and suitable for their purpose.
 Similar requirements apply to sales of services.